dotnetspec/haveno-web/README.md

 NOTE: they must stay on the root

-# Licensing
-Proprietary Software - All Rights Reserved

-This software is the proprietary intellectual property of Philip Mockridge - Squash Passion.
-All rights are reserved, and no permission is granted to use, modify, distribute, or sublicense this code except under a separate, written agreement.
-Unauthorized use or reproduction of this code is strictly prohibited.
+## License

+This project is a combination of two previously separate projects, each with its own license.

+- **Elm Community**: Licensed under the BSD 3-Clause.
+See `LICENSE-Elm Community` for details.
+- **Haveno**: Licensed under the Apache License 2.0.
+See `LICENSE-Apache` for details.

 # Miscellaneous
 NOTE: The application started with middleware due to difficulties with json translation and CORS.
-Whilst the middleware is probably still required for the search functionality the login code demonstrates that i, and all the js code in static/mondodb, can theoretically be bypassed via direct https requests from the Elm code.
+Whilst the middleware is probably still required for the search functionality the login code demonstrates that it, and all the js code in static/mondodb, can theoretically be bypassed via direct https requests from the Elm code.
 It is expected that the js will be deprecated over time.